 2. Visit the Google API console, and create a new project

 To allow UpdraftPlus to have access to your Google Drive account, click on the link to your API console to take you to Google; then click on the “Create project…” button.
-If you cannot see this button you may need to click the dropdown and select “Create project…” from there to get to this menu.

 Press the button…